NCC reads riot act on quality of service, as Senate confirms Maida

 Consequently, the Senate confirmed the appointment of Maida, through a voice vote to serve a five-year term in office, subject to renewal by the President.

-Meanwhile, addressing a cross-section of telecom stakeholders, including the Association of Licensed telecom operators in Nigeria, ALTON, the Association of Telecom Companies of Nigeria ATCON and the Wireless Access Services Providers Association of Nigeria, WASPAN among others in Lagos, Maida said that the commission where the issue of quality of service in the sector is non-negotiable.
+Meanwhile, addressing a cross section of telecom stakeholders, including the Association of Licensed telecom operators in Nigeria, ALTON, Asoociation of Telecom companies of Nigeria ATCON and Wireless Access Services providers Association of Nigeria, WASPAN among others in Lagos, Maida said that the commission where the issue of quality of service in the sector is non negotiable.

 He told the gathering that his top priorities are to improve coverage and connectivity by bridging access gaps between rural and urban communities through increased broadband infrastructure as well as increasing the quality service (QoS) and quality of experience (QoE) for the consumers to enable them to get value for money.

-Maida also made a promise to create a more conducive environment for investment in the sector, even as he promised to inject new thinking into how the Universal Service Provision Fund (USPF) would be leveraged to bridge the digital divide in the country.
+Maida also made a promise to create a more conducive environment for investment in the sector, even as he promised to inject a new thinking to how the Universal Service Provision Fund (USPF) would be leveraged to bridge the digital divide in the country.

 For him, inter-agency collaboration is a priority because it will help to achieve the current blueprint for the digital economy sector.